 Over 3 million dogs entered shelters in 2018.
 This number has remained consistent through the years.
 In contrast, only 2 million dogs are adopted each year.

-As mentioned in an article discussing allergies, between 37% and 47% of all US households own at least one dog as a pet.
+As mentioned in an article on WebMD discussing allergies, between 37% and 47% of all US households own at least one dog as a pet.
+But AVMA sourcebook of 2022 revealed 45% of the US households own at least one dog.

-In the US, 78 Million Dogs Are Owned as Pets (ASPCA)
+In the US, 83 To 88 Million Dogs Are Owned as Pets (AVMA)

-To put that into perspective, it means that there is currently approximately 1 pet dog for every 4 people.
+To put that into perspective, it means that there are currently approximately 1.46 pet dogs per household.

-Almost 670,000 Dogs Are Euthanized in Shelters Annually (Forbes)
+Almost 390,000 Dogs Are Euthanized in Shelters Annually (ASPCA)

 54% of the Dog Owners Adopted a Mixed-breed Dog (Humane Society)

-The Cost Associated with Feeding a Dog Is Between $400-$700 Annually (ASPCA)
+The Cost Associated with Feeding a Dog Is Between $400-$700 Annually (Synchrony)

 The cost of feeding a dog can be as much as $700 per year.